 were featured.
 Click to hear Joan discuss the experience.

-Joan just finished filming a co-starring role in the independent feature film, "Watercolor Postcards."
+Joan co-starred in the independent feature film, "Watercolor Postcards" in 2013.
 Click to see trailer.

 ghost story was seen on the Biography Channel in June.
 Click here to see clip.

-Joan guest starred on the cutting-edge series, "Archer," on FX.
+Joan guest starred on the cutting-edge series, "Archer," on FX in 2011.

 Click here to hear her in the role of "Ruth."
 She is now featured on on a popular webisode

 series, "Pretty."
 Joan was awarded an Indie Soap Award, "Best Guest Appearance, Comedy, for this role.

 Joan appeared in another episode of "Nip/Tuck" on FX, co-starring with Donna Mills, again playing "Beverly Hills cougars."
 More here.

 Joan joined Michele Lee and Kevin Dobson 2011 on "The Early Show" on CBS.
 Click here to see this "Knots Landing" reunion.